zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    out.

-   :reqid: a request identifier string, echoed in the response event when
+   :param reqid: a request identifier string, echoed in the response event when
        with_state is T.

-   :with_state: flag indicating whether the controller should keep (and
+   :param with_state: flag indicating whether the controller should keep (and
        time out) request state for this request.